 Dhole to Machhermo Distance

-The distance between Dhole and Machhermo is 3.3 miles or 5.3 kilometres.
+The distance between Dhole and Machhermo is 3.3 miles or 5.3 kilometers.

 Dhole to Machhermo Altitude Gain

-The altitude of Dhole is 4200m, the altitude of Machhermo is 4470 m.
-Today we gained 270 metres in altitude.
+The altitude of Dhole is 4200m, and the altitude of Machhermo is 4470 m.
+Today we gained 270 meters in altitude.

 Dhole to Machhermo Time Trekking